About the ISIS Laboratory

 The ISIS Lab is for undergraduates, graduates, and professors devoted to learning and understanding practical tools and techniques used by attackers and defenders by analyzing real-world actors, hands-on experimentation, and developing projects in the lab related to information security.

-The ISIS Lab is run by students, advised by hackers in residence and industry partners, and is directed by founder Nasir Memon.
+The ISIS Lab is run by students, advised by hackers in residence and industry partners, supported by the Computer Science and Engineering department, and is directed by founder Nasir Memon.

 Current research areas include: